 All right, time to talk about reviews.
 Book reviews.
 I will be periodically updating this page with new information, editorials and opinions by readers, fans, haters, or maybe even professionals, should they deign to take my books for a spin.
 So let’s see what people had to say.

-September 27, 2013, current rating: 4.0/5.0, with just five fresh reviews, but that’s understandable, because the book has only been released a few humble weeks back.
-Moreover, we have one review/rating on Goodreads, a perfect 5.0.
+December 28, 2013, current rating: 4.2/5.0, with a solid 13 fresh reviews on Amazon.
+Moreover, we have four reviews/ratings on Goodreads, with the average score of 4.25/5.0.
 You should stay tuned for updates.
 Meanwhile, we have the following – note, four different comments:

 i like the style of his writing … we’ll see how it goes :)